Sun Link Streetcar

 Route Tour & Frequency

-Tucson’s Sun Link Streetcar connects five unique districts– Downtown, Mercado San Agustín, Fourth Avenue, Main Gate Square and the University of Arizona.
-The 3.9 mile route has 23 stops adorned with public art.
-350 days of sunshine, home of the Gem & Mineral Show, 4th Ave Street Fair, The University of Arizona and UNESCO’s City of Gastronomy, you can pick up the streetcar to get you within walking distance of hundreds of Tucson’s most iconic restaurants, museums, shops and entertainment venues to new and historic residential neighborhoods.
+Tucson’s Sun Link Streetcar connects five unique districts– Mercado San Agustín, Downtown, Fourth Avenue, Main Gate Square and the University of Arizona.
+The 3.9 mile route has 23 stops adorned with public art and has 350 days of sunshine.
+Home of the Gem & Mineral Show, 4th Ave Street Fair, The University of Arizona and UNESCO’s City of Gastronomy, you can pick up the streetcar to get you within walking distance of hundreds of Tucson’s most iconic restaurants, museums, shops and entertainment venues to new and historic residential neighborhoods.
 Leave the driving to us!